parrt/ml-articles/gradient-boosting/descent.md

 <aside title="Why does chasing the sign vector minimize MAE?">

-The critical difference is training on the direction only not the magnitude, which gives different groupings.  show a single stump where grouping is different radically because the directions make all of the values look the same.
+The critical difference is training on the direction only not the magnitude, which gives different groupings. mse makes tree really want to handle the outlier properly. show a single stump where grouping is different radically because the directions make all of the values look the same.
 See dev-descent  notebook.
 I created data that gets radically different trees according to what they're trained on.